 Off-Premises Dining and the Digital Restaurant Reality

-The digital experience has become the front door of your restaurant, shaping first impressions long before many guests ever set a foot inside.
-Digital is any interaction guests have with your brand that isn’t a face to face encounter with another human being.
-And that is a lot – the search results that appear when someone looks you up, the reviews they read, the menu they browse, and the ordering flow they click through.
+The digital experience has become a second front door to the restaurant, shaping first impressions long before many guests ever set foot inside.
+Digital is every way guests connect with a brand beyond in-person interactions.
+For example – the results from a search engine, the reviews on online listings, the online menu, and the online ordering flow.
 It’s the photos they see, the delivery updates they receive, and the loyalty programs they join.

 - Digital convenience drives loyalty.
 Guests who order online are 67% more likely to return than those who don’t.
-Seamless digital experiences don’t just meet expectations, they grow repeat business.3
+Seamless digital experiences meet modern guest expectations and grow repeat business.

 By focusing on the digital guest experience, restaurants can unlock new revenue streams, strengthen brand visibility, and build deeper loyalty with every order.
-Digital isn’t a side channel anymore, it’s where the growth is.
-Restaurants that don’t take their digital presence seriously risk losing relevance, revenue, and guest loyalty.
+Digital is more than a side channel, it’s a major driver of growth.
+Restaurants that take their digital presence seriously will gain relevance, revenue, and guest loyalty.

-The shift to off-premises and digital-first dining means restaurants need to rethink how hospitality shows up online.
+The shift to off-premises and digital-first dining means restaurants have an opportunity to rethink how hospitality shows up online.
 In our next post, we’ll break down what digital hospitality looks like in practice.

 ----------------